Mueller report’s release is expected Thursday, Justice Dept. says

 Barr’s letter also said the special counsel withheld judgment on whether Trump tried to obstruct justice during the investigation.

 “The Special Counsel . . . did not draw a conclusion — one way or the other — as to whether the examined conduct constituted obstruction,” Barr wrote.
-“The Special Counsel states that ‘while this report does not conclude that the President committed a crime, it also does not exonerate him.’”
+“The Special Counsel states that ‘while this report does not conclude that the President committed a crime, it also does not exonerate him.’ ”

 Barr and his deputy, Rod J. Rosenstein, examined the obstruction evidence laid out by Mueller’s team and concluded it did not rise to the level of obstruction of justice.